django/django/docs/asgi.rst

 an abstraction that allows for data to be sent and received at any time, and from different application threads or processes.

-It also lays out new, serialization-compatible formats for things like HTTP requests and responses and WebSocket data frames, to allow these to be transported over a network or local memory, and allow separation of protocol handling and application logic into different processes.
+It also take the principle of turning protocols into Python-compatible, asynchronous-friendly sets of messages and generalises it into two sections;
+a standardised interface for communication and to build servers around (this document), and a set of standard message formats for each protocol (the sub-specifications, linked above).

-Part of this design is ensuring there is an easy path to use both existing WSGI servers and applications, as a large majority of Python web usage relies on WSGI and providing an easy path forwards is critical to adoption.
+Its primary design is for HTTP, however, and part of this design is ensuring there is an easy path to use both existing WSGI servers and applications, as a large majority of Python web usage relies on WSGI and providing an easy path forwards is critical to adoption.

+The end result of this process has been a specification for generalised inter-process communication between Python processes, with a certain set of guarantees and delivery styles that make it suited to low-latency protocol processing and response.
+It is not intended to replace things like traditional task queues, but it is intended that it could be used for things like distributed systems communication, or as the backbone of a service-oriented architecure for inter-service communication.

 Overview
 ========